What is Break-Even Point In Accounting?

 To understand the importance behind the Break-Even Point in Accounting, it is of paramount importance to understand the classification of Costs.
 Cost is classified as either Fixed Cost or Variable Cost.

-- Fixed Cost is one which is independent of the level of sales and is of a fixed nature.
+- Fixed cost is independent of the level of sales and is of a fixed nature.
 Some of the popular examples include Rent, Insurance, etc.

-- Variable Cost is one that is directly linked to the level of sales.
+- Variable Cost is directly linked to the level of sales.
 Examples include commissions etc.

-Segregation of cost into “Variable Cost” and “Fixed Cost” and their relationship with Sales and Profit is vital in undertaking the Break-even point Analysis.
-By segregating the cost into fixed and Variable, a business can ascertain the sunk cost in nature (Fixed Cost) and will not be impacted with Sales directly.
-Secondly, once a business can verify the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency, which again results in better cost management and more profits.
+Segregation of cost into "Variable Cost" and "Fixed Cost" and their relationship with Sales and Profit is vital in undertaking the Break-even point Analysis.
+First, by segregating the cost into Fixed and Variable, a business can ascertain the sunk cost in nature (Fixed Cost) and not be directly impacted by sales.
+Secondly, once a business can verify the proportion of Variable Costs to its Sales, it can implement strategies that can result in Cost Efficiency, resulting in better cost management and more profits.

-Breakeven Point Analysis helps businesses understand its Cost Structure vis a vis its Sales Revenue and how the same gets affected as Revenue changes.
-It helps them to determine the break-even point for different sales volume and cost structures.
-With this information, the management can better understand the overall performance and decide what units it should sell to break even or to reach a certain level of profit.
+Breakeven Point Analysis helps businesses understand its Cost Structure vis a vis their Sales Revenue and how the same gets affected as Revenue changes.
+It helps them determine the breakeven point for different sales volumes and cost structures.
+With this information, the management can better understand the overall performance and decide what units it should sell to break even or reach a certain profit level.

 Let’s understand the Break-Even Analysis in Accounting with the help of an example:

 Crave Limited has recently entered into the business of making Table fans.
-The management of the company is interested in knowing the breakeven point at which there will be no profit/loss.
-Below are the details pertaining to the cost incurred:
+The company's management is interested in knowing the breakeven point at which there will be no profit/loss.
+Below are the details about the cost incurred:

 So, first will find out the No. of units sold by Crave limited: